If you’re looking to sell your Toronto home and do not reside in Canada, there are a few important things to keep in mind:

-Hiring a REALTOR
+Hiring a REALTOR From Afar

-- Local Market Knowledge – The Greater Toronto Area (GTA) covers many neighbourhoods and cities, each with their own real estate market intricacies.
+- Local Market Knowledge – The Greater Toronto Area (GTA) covers many neighbourhoods and cities, each with its own real estate market intricacies.
 Local market knowledge is critical to selling your property for top dollar.
 A real estate agent who works primarily in Mississauga or Ajax for example likely isn’t the best candidate to sell your downtown Toronto condo and vice versa.
 We have a network of preferred REALTORS across the GTA and Ontario to assist our non-resident clients with selling their properties.

 - What Services They Offer – As a non-resident, you’ll be relying on your REALTOR’s expertise and network of contacts to prepare and stage your property.
 Make sure you know what services are available and included in the commission.